 Cells that underwent the docking process and the subsequent sealing of secondary microfluidic molds remained viable as measured by their ability to exclude ethidium homodimer or metabolize calcein AM.
 A live/dead stain was flowed through the channels of unstained cells.
 The cells remained alive as marked by the green color (data not shown).
-In addition, the cells adhered to the wells, further indicating that the cells maintained their viability.
+In addition, many cells adhered to the wells, further indicating that they were alive.